freshnewkicks/tsg_assessment_tduke/README.md

 This was a pretty simple phase, I actually fought with the hero banner quite a bit and that was really been due to how rusty I was on the styling side of things.
 Like most things it will come back to me if I spend any time living in it.

-Things went well here, I think I struggled the most with coming up with content on my own to fill the large empty space, but it overall meets the minimum requirements, and it doesn't look too shabby.
+Things went well here, overall I don't feel it looks too shabby.
+Functions well.

 Here I had to make a fetch request which grabbed a random image, and I did some fudging with the Articles `const` file I had created to randomly grab a title and description.

 # Which of your talents, skills, or languages best helped you during the test?

 Definitely the amount of time I've spent living in JavaScript and TypeScript.
-TypeScript's typing system has spoiled me a little bit, and truth be told I don't like to be randomly sabotaged by my code (JavaScript), but understanding JS and state, and understanding React's fundamentals helped a ton.
+TypeScript's typing system has spoiled me a little bit, and truth be told I don't like to be randomly sabotaged by my code, but understanding JS and state, and understanding React's fundamentals helped a ton.

 # What talents, skills, or languages would have been helpful?